 “Try out simple home remedies like lubricating your skin using coconut oil and drinking plenty of fluids to stay hydrated.”

 9 Month Pregnancy: Prepare For Labour And Delivery

-As Neeru’s delivery date crept nearer, she was encouraged to attend our series of four antenatal classes with her husband.
+As Neeru’s delivery date crept nearer, she was encouraged to attend our series of antenatal classes with her husband.